 \bigbreak

 The idea of the proof is the following.
-We suppose by contradiction that the two trajectories does not coalesce with positive probability.
-We consider some height $h$ large enough such that, with high probability, the process $N$ below height $h$ almost determines if the two trajectories coalesce or not.
-Then, in case of non-coalescence (so with positive probability), the probability of coalescence conditionally to the process $N$ below height $h$ is close to $0$.
+We suppose by contradiction that the two trajectories do not coalesce with positive probability.
+We consider some height $h$ large enough such that, with high probability, the process $N$ below height $h$ almost determines if the two trajectories coalesce or not. \tvc{Then, on the event of non-coalescence and apart from an event of small probability, the probability of coalescence conditionally to the process $N$ below height $h$ is close to $0$.}

 On the other hand, with high probability, for some large fixed $A>0$, both trajectories are contained in the cylinder $B_{\mathbb{R}^d}(0,Ae^h) \times (0,e^h)$ (that is, the two trajectories are not too far from each other).
 Thus we show that we can modify the process above height $h$ in a way that forces the two trajectories to coalesce, and we show that the set of configurations above height $h$ that forces coalescence has probability bounded below independently of $h$.
-This contradicts the fact that the probability of coalescence knowing the process $N$ below height $h$ can is close to $0$ with positive probability.
+This contradicts the fact that the probability of coalescence knowing the process $N$ below height $h$ \tvc{is} close to $0$ with macroscopic probability.

 Some technical difficulties are due to the geometry of the model and the fact that a modification of the point process above height $h$ can affect trajectories below height $h$.